Scientists studying Mars made some interesting discoveries about what’s inside the planet.

 Utilizing a synergy of resources, including data gathered from NASA’s Curiosity rover, scans of sedimentary rock layers beneath the Gulf of Mexico on our own planet, and advanced computer simulations, a group of dedicated geologists has succeeded in pinpointing the telltale signs of ancient river systems within several Martian craters.

-In addition to this fantastic finding, when two separate teams of researchers harnessed data from NASA’s InSight lander and other spacecraft to delve as deep as possible into the heart of Mars within a laboratory setting, their findings shattered previous assumptions that the Red Planet bears any significant resemblance to Earth beneath its surface.
+In addition to this fantastic finding, two separate teams of researchers harnessed data from NASA’s InSight lander and other spacecraft.
+They delved as deeply as possible into Mars’ heart within a laboratory setting.
+Their findings shattered previous assumptions that the Red Planet bears any significant resemblance to Earth beneath its surface.